ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

 Fuzzing a block has essentially no effect as it should be identical after fuzzing and constraint propagation, so it's not introducing any more entropy from the fuzzing state.

-There could be cases when fuzzing and constraint propagation (without wfc) could yield a lower entropy state but this should be rare?
+There could be cases when fuzzing and constraint propagation (without WFC) could yield a lower entropy state but this should be rare?